101 - 120 of 247

 Students read and discuss literature that explores the human condition and its moral dilemmas, social problems, and values.
 This course continues to stress the development of writing skills, with emphasis on criticism, analysis, research methods, and documentation.
 A research paper is required.
 Prerequisite: Completion of ENG 101 with a grade of C or better.
 Prerequisite or corequisite: LIB 111.

-Students read and discuss representative short stories of the 19th and 20th centuries.
+Students are introduced to poetic forms, themes, and techniques exemplified in the works of British and American poets.
 Prerequisites: ENG 102 with a grade of C or better and LIB 111 or by permission of instructor.

 An introduction to technical writing, this course considers the problems of presenting technical subject matter and provides instruction and practice in report writing and oral presentations.
 Prerequisite: ENG 102 with a C or better or A.A.S. program requirement or permission of the instructor.
 Prerequisite or corequisite: LIB 111.